IBM/Dromedary/README.md

 - [ ] Add the requirements.txt for the training pipeline.
 - [ ] Add the evaluation code for TruthfulQA and HHH Eval.
 - [x] Release Dromedary delta weights at Hugging Face model hub.
+- [ ] Add support for Hugging Face native pipeline in the released model hub.
 - [ ] Release the synthetic training data of Dromedary.
 - [x] Add support for stream inference in the chatbot demo.
 - [ ] Fix the Huggingface datasets/accelerate bug of fine-tuning in distributed setting.